- Lazy Extensions for Faster Startup Time

 Lazy.xml Reference

-Lazy.xml is used to define the information needed at startup and its behaviors, with root tag <lazy-extension-info>.
+Lazy.xml is used to define the information needed at startup and its behaviors, with the root tag <lazy-extension-info>.

 Lazy.xml structure reference: